Are Video Game Addictions Real?

 The truth is that there have been a variety of mental and psychological conditions associated with video game addictions.
 Depression, anxiety, and suicidal ideation are only a few among those reported.
 Other studies have also found gaming addictions to be positively correlated with neuroticism, and negatively correlated with extraversion and conscientiousness.

 Statistics show that 8.5 percent, or nearly one in every ten gamers, struggle with some form of pathological gameplay.
-Dr Gentile’s study also showed an interesting relationship between ADD and ADHD.
+Dr Gentile’s study also showed an interesting relationship between gaming and ADD/ADHD.
 Those with addictive gaming habits were twice as likely to have been diagnosed with ADD or ADHD.

 The Relationship Between Video Game Addiction and Substance Abuse